nandp1/nser/README.md

 # Introduction

+Welcome to “nser” packge.

-“nser” helps you to download historical bhavcopy of Equities and F\&O segment easily.
+The packge helps you to download historical bhavcopy of Equities and F&O, get live market data, plot treemap of movement in securities and a lot more...

 Package website [nser](https://nandp1.github.io/nser/)

 ## Installation

-You can install “nser” from [CRAN](https://cloud.r-project.org/web/packages/nser/index.html) with:
+Install `nser` from [CRAN](https://cloud.r-project.org/web/packages/nser/index.html) by:

 ``` r
 install.packages("nser")
 ```

-You can also install it from github by:
+Also install development version from github by:

 ``` r
 install.packages("devtools")
 library(devtools)
 install_github("nandp1/nser")
 ```
+Here are few examples to get started,

 ## Example 1.
 Downloading Historical Equity Bhavcopy